Learning Through Inquiry in the Junior School

-At Wenona, the Junior School is split into two groupings – Woodstock for Kindergarten to Year 2, and Hooke House for Years 3 to 6.
-Their education is designed around a ‘growth mindset’ that celebrates personal challenge and achievements, and views learning as a lifelong journey, not a destination.
+At Wenona, the Junior School is split over two campuses.
+Woodstock for Kindergarten to Year 3 and Hooke House for Years 4 to 6.

 As a proud Kindergarten to Year 12 School, all education is underpinned by a learning framework that aims to provide a common language and understanding, which all teachers and students can work towards and meet within their classroom and across the School.

 Our Woodstock piazza space is purpose-built provide for hands-on activities, inspired by the Reggio Emilia approach to experiential learning.
 All students enjoy the use of Wenona’s Visual Arts studios, gymnasiums and swimming pools.